-Should I live alone or with flatmates at uni? | true
+Should I live alone or with flatmates at uni? | true student

 Should I live alone or with flatmates at uni?